-The Chief Financial Officer (CFO) shall present a report to the Audit Committee, and the Chief Risk Officer (CRO) may also make a presentation.
-In addition, the Committee hears, directly and on its own initiative, when deemed necessary and at least once a year, the holders of the actuarial, internal audit and compliance functions.
-These hearings may be carried without the Chairman and CEO in attendance, if the members of the Committee deem it necessary.
-The Audit Committee meets as frequently as it deems necessary, and at least four (4) times a year, prior to the Board of Directors' review of the quarterly financial statements.
-Members are invited to meetings by the Chairman of the Committee or at the request of at least two of its members.
-The Chairman and CEO may also ask the Committee chairman to call a meeting of the Audit Committee on a specific topic.
+The chief financial officer (CFO) shall present a report to the audit committee, and the chief risk officer (CRO) may also make a presentation.
+In addition, the committee hears, directly and on its own initiative, when deemed necessary and at least once a year, the holders of the actuarial, internal audit and compliance functions.
+These hearings may be carried without the chairman and CEO in attendance, if the members of the committee deem it necessary.
+The audit committee meets as frequently as it deems necessary, and at least four (4) times a year, prior to the board of directors' review of the quarterly financial statements.
+Members are invited to meetings by the chairman of the committee or at the request of at least two of its members.
+The chairman and CEO may also ask the committee chairman to call a meeting of the audit committee on a specific topic.
+Members of the committee may also be consulted in writing.